bukaro8/brewnotes_vps/README.md

 | **django-allauth** | Google OAuth sign-in                  | 65.x            |
 | **WhiteNoise**     | Static files in production            | 6.x             |
 | **Bootstrap**      | UI layout & utilities                 | 5.x             |

+## 👥 User Stories

+### 👋 First-Time User

+**As a new user, I want to:**

+- Sign in quickly with Google
+- Create my first recipe with gravity targets
+- See where to plan fermentation and add tasting notes

+**Acceptance Criteria:**

+- Clear "Continue with Google" on landing when logged out
+- "Create Recipe" visible immediately after login
+- Simple navigation with ≤ 3 main sections

+---

+### 🔄 Returning User

+**As a regular user, I need to:**

+- Jump straight to My Recipes
+- Update batch notes/ratings in seconds
+- Review upcoming fermentation milestones

+**Acceptance Criteria:**

+- Authenticated landing shows My Recipes / Create Recipe / Logout
+- Edits persist without data loss
+- Timeline is legible on mobile and desktop